dphilipson/transducist/docs/api.md

 Any number of these methods may be called on a chain to add transformations in sequence.

+All transformation methods which take a function as an argument, such as `.map()` and `filter()`, provide that function with the index of each element as the second argument, as is typical in JavaScript APIs.

 ### `.dedupe()`

 Removes elements that are equal to the proceeding element (using `===` for